MailTape/MailTape-v1/_posts/2021-04-18-Curved-Light.md

 track6_color: vibrant
 track7_color: bliss
 track5_link: 'https://soundcloud.com/dawnchorusandtheinfalliblesea/liberamente'
-track5_title: Dawn Chorus and the Infallible Sea - Liberamente
+track5_title: 36 & awakened souls - Take Me By The Hand
 ---

 <p id="introduction">
-  This morning, we embrace the abstract in the ambient. delighted to welcome [Thijsenterprise](https://thijsenterprise.bandcamp.com/) to MailTape for a Sunday selection that explores non-traditional structures in music, each inspiring to Thijsenterprise in his life and projects.<br><br>
+  This morning, we embrace the abstract in the ambient.
+The tracks in the following playlist reach for some kind of emptiness within us, offering a sense of peace as an olive branch. let the tightly folded laundry of your thoughts unravel, let them wave in the wind of these synthesizers. peace can be so elusive, sometimes we forget it is a goal. this sunday morning, we encourage you to breathe in and breathe out, to listen delighted to welcome [Thijsenterprise](https://thijsenterprise.bandcamp.com/) to MailTape for a Sunday selection that explores non-traditional structures in music, each inspiring to Thijsenterprise in his life and projects.<br><br>
   [Thijsenterprise](https://thijsenterprise.bandcamp.com/) is Dutch saxophonist, beatmaker, and composer Reinier Thijs, currently based in Barcelona.
 Immersed in the world of jazz and the likes of [Benjamin Herman](https://www.facebook.com/BenjaminHermanOfficial/), [John Coltrane](https://www.johncoltrane.com/), [Xero Slingsby](https://www.leedsinspired.co.uk/blog/who-xero-slingsby), and [Pharoah Sanders](https://pharoahsanders.wordpress.com/), Reinier also is passionate about the discographies of [The Lounge Lizards](https://www.discogs.com/artist/79333-Lounge-Lizards), [Knxwledge](https://knxwledge.bandcamp.com/), [Nate Smith](http://www.natesmithmusic.com/), and [Robert Glasper](https://www.robertglasper.com/). <br><br>
   It's this range of influence that not only informs the content of Thijsenterprise's music, but also his musical freedom.
 Pulling inspiration from bossa nova, electronic music, punk, jazz, and hip hop, Reinier does not find himself constrained to any one genre, leaning into tracks of non-conventional form in each of his albums' arenas.